 Lt.
 Tracy Lieberman serves as the Special Assistant to the Chief of Police.
-Duties include serving as a primary agency representative on various commission and community workgroups, oversight for new initiatives, and the sharing of expert counsel to the Office of the Chief.
+Duties include serving as a primary agency representative on various commission and community workgroups, oversight for new initiatives, and sharing of expert counsel with the Office of the Chief.

 Lt.
 Tracy Lieberman

 The Internal Affairs function within the Maryland-National Capital Park Police, Montgomery County Division, strives to protect the public, the agency, and agency employees by maintaining the standards of professional conduct for officers of the Division.
 Because complaints concerning police practice may disclose problems or deficiencies in policy, procedure, or training, proper investigation of these complaints allows improvement and correction.
 Equally important as reporting police misconduct is the recognition of a job done well.
 If you would like to provide us with some feedback on our performance, please send us an email.
 All persons filing complaints will receive a letter following the investigation process or the administrative hearing which will indicate the outcome of the process.
 All commendations received are forwarded to the employee and their supervisor.

 Operations Command Staff

 The Assistant Chief of the Operations Branch oversees the Special Operations Section (Mounted, Motor, and Marine).
 The Special Operations Section patrols the regional parks and the hiker and biker trails throughout Montgomery County using horses, motorcycles, and boats.
 This section also staffs and manages special events with large crowds of people.

 The Assistant Chief of the Operations Branch also oversees the Canine Unit and the Training Coordinator.